Skip to main content

 What days and times are available or needed?

 The rights of way role is very flexible and tasks can be done at a time to suit you, including evenings and weekends.
-Occasionally we may ask for a volunteer who is available at short notice, but usually you will have a couple of weeks to complete a task.
+Occasionally we may ask for a volunteer who is available at short notice, but you will usually have a couple of weeks to complete a task.

 Rights of way tasks come at irregular intervals, so there may be lots of work to do one month and then nothing the next.
 However, you are always welcome to undertake proactive work, for example, clearing vegetation around stiles or signposts that you come across on walks or in your local area.